open-aac/openaac.org/knaac-awards/2025/index.md

       <h4>Becca from UT</h4>
       <img src="/images/2025/knaac/becca.png" class='photo' alt='' />
       <span class='sub'>
       Becca started using AAC when she was five years old.
-She has worked hard to slowly expand her breadth of vocabulary.
+She has worked hard to gradually expand her breadth of vocabulary.
 She is a fierce advocate, and volunteered to speak out as part of a federal Rett Syndrome panel.
-She posts weekly communication prompts in the Rett Syndrome Facebook group because she wants people to know that everyone with Rett Syndrome deserves to communicate and drive their own life choices.
-She insisted on taking a modified GED exam before graduating this year to prove to herself and others that she can learn just like anybody else.
+Becca creates weekly communication prompts on Instagram and the Rett Syndrome Facebook group because she wants people to know that everyone deserves to communicate and drive their own life choices.
+She has presented at multiple community and youth meetings to raise awareness of Rett Syndrome and the importance of communication for everyone.
+Becca insisted on taking a modified GED exam before graduating this year to prove to herself and others that she can learn just like anybody else.
       </span>
     </div>
     <div class='nominee' data-rank='3'>